Singapore family offices · Cross-border positioning

 • Family-office-backed biotech and medtech.
 Biotech and medtech holdings carrying pipeline, IP, and clinical progress strong enough for US commercialization, where the family-office imprimatur does not land with US KOLs, payers, or commercial partners.

 • Engineering-commercial holdings.
-Portfolio companies whose product is technically sound and whose US-facing materials read as engineering documents rather than commercial positioning.
-Often co-invested with US strategic partners or US venture capital.
+Portfolio companies whose product is technically sound and whose US-facing materials land as engineering documents rather than commercial positioning.
+Often co-invested with US marketing agency partners or US venture capital.

 • Cyber portfolio companies.
 Holdings entering US federal and Fortune 500 cycles where APAC government references, MAS proximity, and Singapore ecosystem accolades do not pass the US security-buyer filter and a US peer set is required.